MRamadhanKesaPI/BachelorsThesis-EconomicDevelopment/README.md

-# Impact of an Educated Workforce on Economic Growth in the Era of Digitalization
+# The Impact of an Educated Workforce on Economic Growth: A Regression Analysis

 ## Introduction
 Welcome to my repository!